Five Half-Days Expressive Arts Therapy Training with Cathy Malchiodi, PhD and Elizabeth Warson, PhD at the fabulous Ghost Ranch in Abiquiu, New Mexico

 280 Private Drive 1708, Abiquiu, NM 87510

-Learn more about Abiquiu New Mexico at this website; there are accommodations at Ghost Ranch but please make your reservations early in order to secure your preference of room.
+Learn more about https://www.ghostranch.org/explore/the-land/abiquiu-surrounding-area/; there are accommodations at Ghost Ranch but please make your reservations early in order to secure your preference of room.
 AirBnB is another option to rent apartments, homes or rooms in the area.
-The Abiquiu Inn is about 10 minutes from Ghost Ranch for those who have transportation [since some participants stay at the Inn, there are often course-takers with cars who are willing to provide rides to the Ranch each day].
+The Abiquiu Inn is about 10 minutes from Ghost Ranch; for those who do not have transportation, there are often some participants with cars who are willing to provide rides to the Ranch each day.
 Santa Fe, Ojo Caliente and Taos are nearby, but is a bit of a drive each day-- but you may prefer to stay there as there are more options for accommodations and restaurants.

 Follow Trauma-Informed Practices on Facebook!